Shopify/remote-dom/packages/core/README.md

 ##### `RemoteReceiver.get()`

-`RemoteReceiver.get()` lets you get the current state of a remote element.
+`RemoteReceiver.get()` fetches the latest state of a remote element that has been received from the remote environment.

 ```ts
 import {RemoteReceiver} from '@remote-dom/core/receivers';